India’s Pharmaceutical Industry – Foreign Investment Opportunities, Incentives

-India recently announced the setting up of three bulk drug parks and a production linked incentive scheme for promotion of domestic manufacturing of critical Key Starting Materials (KSMs), drug intermediates and APIs under which they will be eligible for financial incentives on the basis of their sales for the first five to six years.
+In 2020, India announced the setting up of three bulk drug parks and a production linked incentive scheme for promotion of domestic manufacturing of critical Key Starting Materials (KSMs), drug intermediates and APIs under which they will be eligible for financial incentives on the basis of their sales for the first five to six years.
 Since March this year, India has fast-tracked clearances for bulk drug production setups in the country to ramp up domestic production.

 Under the green field category, companies establish their subsidiary and start their own production by constructing new plants or facilities from the ground up.
 Whereas, under brownfield investment, companies buy or lease existing facilities to begin a new production activity.

 The government is now courting foreign investment from Latin American and Caribbean countries as well, given the benefits of setting up in India and the market access that opens up for investors.
 According to Chemicals and Fertilizers Minister D V Sadananda Gowda, drug companies based in India will be access not just the domestic market but also US, Japan, the EU, and Southeast Asia through India as a production base.